Social Work Public IV-E Scholarship

 If you are interested in applying for the Public IV-E Scholarship, download the appropriate application in PDF format, complete and return it to Dr. Sarah Whittaker.

-The Division of Social Sciences offers several scholarship opportunities for our students.
+The Department of Social Sciences offers several scholarship opportunities for our students.
 Review the descriptions of the scholarships below.
 If you meet the eligibility requirements, we encourage you to apply.

 For additional scholarship opportunities, visit Concord University's Scholarship webpage.
 Don't forget, the counselors at the Financial Aid Office are an excellent resource for information about paying for college.